History of Jensen Huang in Timeline

 In May 2021, Spencer Huang's bar in Taipei, previously honored as one of the top 50 bars in Asia by Forbes, closed.

-2021: Time Names Huang as One of the Most Influential People
+2021: Time Magazine Names Huang as Influential Person

-In 2021, Time magazine named Jensen Huang as one of the most influential people in the world.
+In 2021, Time magazine recognized Jensen Huang as one of the most influential people in the world.

 2022: Huang Donates to Oregon State University

-In 2022, Jensen Huang gifted US$50 million to his alma mater, Oregon State University, to establish a supercomputing institute.
+In 2022, Jensen Huang gifted US$50 million to Oregon State University to establish a supercomputing institute as part of a larger US$200 million philanthropic contribution.

 March 2024: Zuckerberg Compares Huang to Taylor Swift

-During the AI boom, Jensen Huang's net worth rose rapidly along with the value of Nvidia's stock, from US$3 billion in 2019 to US$90 billion in May 2024.
+In May 2024, Jensen Huang's net worth rose rapidly along with the value of Nvidia's stock, reaching US$90 billion.

-In June 2024, Nvidia's market capitalization reached US$3 trillion for the first time and Huang's net worth grew to US$100 billion.
-The news media was using the term "Jensanity" to refer to Huang's celebrity status in Taiwan.
+In June 2024, Nvidia's market capitalization reached US$3 trillion for the first time, and Huang's net worth grew to US$100 billion.

 November 2024: Huang's Management Style

-As of November 2024, Jensen Huang maintains a relatively flat management structure with around 60 direct reports.
+As of November 2024, Jensen Huang maintains a relatively flat management structure at Nvidia, with around 60 direct reports.

 2024: Huang's Tenure as Nvidia's CEO